Raghaveshwara Bharati: Preservation of indigenous cows

-Bharathi has campaigned for the preservation of indigenous cow breeds through a programme called "Kamadugha".
+Sri Raghaveshwara Bharati has campaigned for the preservation of indigenous cow breeds through a programme called "Kamadugha".
 On 22 April 2007, he led a nine-day Vishwa Go-Sammelan (World Cow Conference).

 Projects are on to start 108 goshalas, of which few are already started in Karnataka, Maharashtra, Kerala, Tamil Nadu.
 This work is highly noted, as so far no institutions in India, govt or NGO's, had started the work.
-The Mutt has many breeds in its collection.
+The Maṭh has many breeds in its collection.
 Work is being done to preserve the same for the future.
 Some rare breeds as Amrithmahal, Vechur, which count less than 100 in numbers, are protected here.
 He has been working stressing the need to promote products other than milk products, as Go-ark, medicines from cow, Doopa, etc.